 DNR / DNAR documents

-These forms can be added to patients medical notes, as an indication that should the patient stop breathing, or their heart stops, no resuscitation attempts at all will be made.
+These forms can be added to patients medical notes, as an instruction that should the patient stop breathing, or their heart stops, resuscitation will not be attempted.
 This decision is sometimes made by the patient or family, but on occasions is made by medical staff without anyone else being informed.

 If the decision is made solely by medical staff it can of course cause distress if not handled sensitively, especially if it appears to have been done without any consultation with the patient or their family/carers.